UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Generating AI images consumes significantly more energy than sending emails or streaming videos due to increased computing requirements.

-As tech giants race to integrate advanced intelligence into everything from smartphones to smart home hubs, the infrastructure needed to support these features multiplies rapidly.
-We rely on standard cloud services for daily internet activities, but the backend computing required for generative models operates on an entirely different scale.
-Consider the difference in energy required for these common digital tasks:
+As tech giants race to integrate advanced intelligence into smartphones and smart home hubs, the backend infrastructure needed to support these features multiplies rapidly.
+We rely on standard cloud services for daily internet activities, but AI generation demands vastly more effort.
+To see just how much AI impacts energy demand, consider this direct comparison:

 Infographic showing how data centers' constant high demand can raise household electricity rates.